The Authenticity Gap in Human Evaluation: System-level Probabilistic Assessment

 Since $P[X \succ_i Y] \in [0,1]$ for all $a_i$, the values are inherently comparable across annotators, making inter-annotator aggregation easy.
+As in comparison models \citep{bradley1952}, this one measure is sufficient to infer the direction of the preference: annotators are indifferent iff $P[X \succ Y] = 0.5$ (i.e., no different than chance); $X$ is more(less) preferred to $Y$ if $P[X \succ Y]$ is greater(less) than 0.5.
+In practice, however, statistical significance is important to consider (see \S\ref{ssec:new_protocol} for details).

 If we assumed preferences were complete, then $P[X \succ_i Y]$ could only take a value in $\{0,1\}$, but doing so would be unrealistic, since annotators are almost never exposed to the entirety of an NLG system's output in practice, precluding them from preferring one system with absolute certainty.
 Therefore we model preferences as stochastic.
+Modeling preferences as stochastic is not new \citep{bradley1952,thurstone1927law}, but the approach has traditionally been to use categorical preference labels to learn stochastic models \citep{chu2005preference}.
+The novelty of our approach is that we ask the annotators themselves to estimate the preference probability.

 However, an annotator's preferences change as they are exposed to more output while $P[X \succ_i Y]$ is a fixed value.
 How can we reconcile this?
-We take the view that every time an annotator's preference probability is updated, they effectively become a new agent (i.e., an agent no longer represents an individual annotator, but a specific iteration of an annotator with fixed beliefs).
+Every time an annotator's preference probability is updated, they effectively become a new agent (i.e., an agent is not an individual annotator, but a specific iteration of an annotator with fixed beliefs).
 For example, at the start, an annotator has no knowledge of the systems, so $P[X \succ_{i,t = 0} Y] = 0.5$.
 As they are exposed to more outputs, they may develop a preference for one system (e.g., $P[X \succ_{i,t = 1} Y] = 0.7$).
-At some point they will become certain about their choice (e.g., $P[X \succ_{i,t = n} Y] = 1$ for some large $n$), but at this point the annotator is no longer the same agent that was split between the two options.
-This is a useful property -- the agent population will be constantly evolving in the real world and with it the aggregate utility of the system will too.
-By composing different agent populations during the evaluation stage -- for example, by exposing annotators to different amounts of output -- the aggregate preference of these different populations can be estimated \textit{in vitro}.
+At some point they will become certain about their choice (e.g., $P[X \succ_{i,t = \infty} Y] = 1$), but at this point the annotator is no longer the same agent that was split between the two options.
+In other words, agent $a_i$ is uniquely defined by an annotator $a$ and their level of exposure $t$.